 Suffolk County New York assistance programs.

-Find places that offer financial help with paying rent or mortgages, utility bills, transportation costs, and other bills in Suffolk County.
-Low income families, immigrants, senior citizens, and others can get everything from free food to medical or dental care, placement into job training programs, and additional support from churches, charities, and government agencies.
+Find places that offer financial help with paying rent or mortgages, utility bills, transportation costs, security deposits, and other bills in Suffolk County.
+Low income families, immigrants, senior citizens, and others can get everything from free food to medical or dental care, school supplies, placement into job training programs, and additional support from churches, charities, and government assistance programs.

 Emergency housing assistance